-The Office of Career Services is conveniently located in the Academic Advising Office, indicating the importance of planning academic programs that reach students' ultimate career goals.
+The Office of Career Services is located in room 101B.
 The Office provides a wide range of current occupational information, internship and job listings, and career development materials designed to help students and alumni prepare for and explore career opportunities.
 It offers resume and cover letter assistance, mock interviewing, self-assessment tools, career workshops, and job postings.
 An annual career fair featuring area employers is held every spring.